chaitanya-basava/system_design/lld/src/main/java/com/basava/singleton_pattern/README.md

 ![eager.png](../../../../resources/imgs/singleton/eager.png)

-The object variable is made as static, to make the variable related to the class rather than a single object instance.
+The object variable is made as static, to make the variable related to the class rather than to a single object instance.
-The object will get initialised eagerly during the class loading phase itself, instead of when the class is tried to be initialised.
+The object will get **initialised eagerly during the class loading phase** itself, instead of when the class is tried to be initialised.

+Also, the constructor is made private, so that no other class can create an object of this class.

 ## Lazy initialisation: